Student Reporting

 • Students who are learning a subject for the first time at college (for example, a second language) are unlikely to follow these trends.

 Year 11 is essentially Level 6 of the Curriculum.
-Students in Year 11 at Whitby Collegiate work towards NCEA Level 1.
+Students in Year 11 at Whitby Collegiate work towards The Collegiate Diploma.